Achilleas Kostoulas

 The study

-Half-way through the paper we are informed that the study aimed to find out how love is “manifested and co-constructed in two teachers’ teaching practices and their relationship with students, institutions and broader social contexts“.
-It is not entirely clear why this question worth answering: It does not seem to be an attempt to either refine or validate the theoretical model put forward, as the authors seem fairly happy with their conceptualisation.
-This could prompt some discussion about the hypothesis-challenging purpose of empirical work, but maybe this is not the place for such comments [2].
-The other thing that is still not clear is the question that has been unanswered since the beginning of the paper, and since the submission of the first draft: where is the discussion of language in this submission to an applied linguistics journal?
+Half-way through the paper one reads that the study aimed to find out how love is “manifested and co-constructed in two teachers’ teaching practices and their relationship with students, institutions and broader social contexts“.
+It is not entirely clear why this question is worth answering: It does not seem to be an attempt to either refine or validate the theoretical model put forward, as the authors seem fairly happy with their conceptualisation.
+This could prompt some discussion about the hypothesis-challenging purpose of empirical work, but maybe this is not the place for such comments.2 The other thing that is still not clear is the question that has been unanswered since the beginning of the paper, and since the submission of the first draft: where is the discussion of language in this submission to an applied linguistics journal?

 The data